 Approximately 90% of the District's operating funds are received as a grant from the Province.
 The Province uses a formula to distribute funding to all school districts, and that formula is primarily driven by a district's enrollment.
-In 2008-09, the block funding amount was $5,851 per student and represented 70% of the Provincial grant.
+In 2017-18, the block funding amount was $7,301 per student.

 It pays for educational programs including: